bumble-tech/appyx/documentation/interactions/usage.md

 }
 ```

-## Interacting with the InteractionModel
+## Interacting with the AppyxComponent

 How you use your model will depend on the specific component.
 However, typically, you will have a high level API to trigger changes, such as: